cacabo/cameroncabo.com/src/markdown/thoughts/what-i-did-this-summer.md

 There's a lot more to what makes humans happy and purposeful than computers, skyscrapers, and networks.

-> All I got is a little bit of space and time drawing shapes and lines of the world we made > _Mac Miller on Small Worlds_
+> All I got is a little bit of space and time drawing shapes and lines of the world we made <br /> _Mac Miller on Small Worlds_

 #### I learned an incredible amount from the people around me, and I am incredibly energized for year 3 at Penn.